paulfsheridan/paulfsheridan/README.md

 ### Hi there 👋

-I'm, Paul, a Data Engineer based in Dublin, Ireland 🇮🇪.
-I work for a startup called Geowox, and study in Dublin City University.
+I'm Paul, a Data Engineer based in Dublin, Ireland 🇮🇪.
+I work for a startup called [Geowox](https://geowox.com/), and study Computer Applications and Software Engineering in Dublin City University.